-David Luntz’s work is forthcoming in Pithead Chapel, Vestal Review and Fiction International.
-Poems and short fiction have appeared in Best Small Fictions (2021), trampset, Lumiere Review, X-R-A-Y Lit, Litro, Orca Lit, At and other print and online journals.
+David Luntz’s work is forthcoming or appeared in Pithead Chapel, Vestal Review, Reflex Press, Scrawl Place, Best Small Fictions (2021), trampset, X-R-A-Y Lit, Fiction International, Orca Lit, and other print and online journals.
 Find him on Twitter: @luntz_david.